Inspiring the Minds of Post-graduates for Research in Earth and Space Sciences

 The Indian Institute of Geomagnetism (IIG), Mumbai is a leading institute of the country, actively engaged in basic and applied research in Geomagnetism and allied areas of Geophysics, Atmospheric & Space Physics and Plasma Physics.
 It started out as a successor to the Colaba Magnetic Observatory, set up in 1826, where the first regular magnetic observatory in the country was established in 1841.
 In 1971, IIG became an autonomous institution under the Department of Science & Technology, Government of India.
 IIG provides infrastructural support (using state-of-the-art technology), for acquisition of high quality data at two of its regional centres and twelve magnetic observatories spread all over the country, leading to frontline research.

-To attract, motivate and train young talent to undertake research in geomagnetism and allied fields, the institute has conceived the “IMPRESS” programme for post-graduate students from Indian universities.
-The details of the programme are as follows:
+To attract, motivate and train young talent to undertake research in geomagnetism and allied fields, the institute has conceived the “IMPRESS” program for post-graduate students from Indian universities.
+The details of the program are as follows:

 What is IMPRESS ?

-Post Graduate students (below 25 years of age) from Department of Physics/Space Physics/ Atmospheric Physics/ Geophysics/Earth Sciences from select Universities.
+Post Graduate students (below 25 years of age) pursuing degrees in Physics/Space Physics/ Atmospheric Physics/ Geophysics/Earth Sciences are eligible to attend IMPRESS.

 Application along with student's detailed resume (listing his/her name, contact address, email, phone number, gender, educational qualifications starting from 10th standard onwards and details of projects/awards etc., if any) to be submitted to the Program Coordinator mentioned in the website.
 The application must be endorsed by the Head of the Departments/Institute.